 Delta 8 THC has become quite the popular compound since people figured out that it is a legal way to get high.
 Closely related to delta 9 THC, delta 8 THC is a cannabinoid found in cannabis that is considered legal for use, and also gets people high – just like the controlled substance delta 9 THC.
 What is Delta 8?
 Why is it legal?
 We’ll answer these questions, and more, in this article all about d8 THC.

-What is THC Delta 8? – THC Delta 8 Benefits & Therapeutic Uses
+What is THC Delta 8 THC?

 How is Delta 8 THC Different from THC Delta 9?

-THC was first discovered in 1969 at Weizmann Institute of Science Israel by Raphael Mechoulam and Yechiel Gaoni.
+Tetrahydrocannabinol was first discovered in 1969 at Weizmann Institute of Science Israel by Raphael Mechoulam and Yechiel Gaoni.
 Also very vaguely referenced, there were multiple forms of THC discovered at that time.
 Delta 8 THC and Delta 9 THC were the two prominent discoveries, though.